 - The sartorius is the longest muscle in the body.

 - Sometimes called the tailor’s muscle.
 Before sewing machines, many tailors would sit cross-legged while they sewed.
 Hours of sitting in this position produced pain along the sartorius muscle.
-Pain in the front of the hips, inner thighs, and knees was known to be commonplace for those in the tailor trade.
+Pain in the front of the hips, inner thighs, and knees was known to be commonplace for those in the tailoring trade.

 - Floating Patella